-- (b) Individual directed goods and services must be documented in the SSP, comply with Subsection D of 8.314.6.17 NMAC, and be approved by the TPA.
+(b) [Related goods] Individual directed goods and services must be documented in the SSP, comply with Subsection D of 8.314.6.17 NMAC, and be approved by the TPA.
 The cost and type of related good is subject to approval by the TPA.
-Eligible recipients are not guaranteed the exact type and model of individual directed good or service that is requested.
-If the eligible recipient requests a good or service, the consultant TPA and MAD can work with the eligible recipient to find other, including less costly, alternatives. - (c) The individual directed goods and services must not be available through another source and the eligible recipient must not have the personal funds needed to purchase the goods or services. - - (e) Experimental or prohibited treatments and goods are excluded. - (f) Services and goods that are recreational or diversional in nature are excluded.
-Recreational and diversional in nature is defined as inherently and characteristically related to activities done for enjoyment. - (g) Goods and services purchased under this coverage may not circumvent other restrictions on the claiming of federal financial participation (FFP) for waiver services.
+Eligible recipients are not guaranteed the exact type and model of [related good] individual directed good or service that is requested.
+If the eligible recipient requests a good or service, the consultant TPA and MAD can work with the eligible recipient to find other, including less costly, alternatives.

+(c) The [related goods] individual directed goods and services must not be available through another source and the eligible recipient must not have the personal funds needed to purchase the goods or services.